Kamen Rider Kuuga

 Kamen Rider Kuuga (仮面ライダークウガ, Kamen Raidā Kūga) is a Japanese tokusatsu television series.
 It is the tenth installment of the popular Kamen Rider Series of tokusatsu shows and the first of the series to air entirely in the Heisei period, as well as the first standalone Kamen Rider TV series since Kamen Rider Black RX and the first series of the revived run of Kamen Rider, bringing Kamen Rider into the 21st century.

-It was a joint collaboration between Ishimori Productions and Toei, and was shown on TV Asahi from January 30, 2000, to January 21, 2001, replacing Moero!!
+It was a joint collaboration between Asatsu-DK and Toei, and was shown on TV Asahi from January 30, 2000, to January 21, 2001, replacing Moero!!
 Robocon in its timeslot.
 Kamen Rider Kuuga is the first Kamen Rider Series to be broadcast in a widescreen (letterboxed) format, albeit cropped during airing.
 It aired alongside Mirai Sentai Timeranger.

 Synopsis

 Long ago, the Gurongi Tribe terrorized the Linto Tribe until a warrior acquired the power of Kuuga and defeated the Gurongi, sealing their leader within a cave along with him.
 In the present day, Kuuga's mysterious stone belt is excavated, freeing the Gurongi as they resume their murderous game on the Linto Tribe's descendants: humanity itself.
 But a multi-talented man named Yusuke Godai finds himself drawn to the belt and becomes the new Kuuga.
 He helped assemble the Science Police to fight the Gurongi to ensure the happiness and safety of others.
 But as the endgame draws near, Yusuke learns of a horrible revelation between Kuuga and the Gurongi Tribe's leader.